kct2020/publii-browser/README.md

 user="$(whoami)"
 sudo usermod -a -G fuse $user

 More trouble trying to push changes back to GitHub because Publii image download is too big.

+***
+##Publii install from .deb?
+- Downloaded Publii-0.38.2.deb
+- Proceed with install skipping chmod and running ./Publii-0.38.2.deb gives bash: ./Publii-0.38.2.deb: Permission denied Then https://askubuntu.com/questions/319650/how-can-i-install-a-deb-file-from-command-line tells me that ".deb files are installed using the dpkg command.".
+So I'll try sudo dpkg -i Publii-0.38.2.deb

+Giving...

+Preparing to unpack Publii-0.38.2.deb ...
+Unpacking publii (0.38.2) ...
+dpkg: dependency problems prevent configuration of publii: publii depends on libnotify4; however:
+  Package libnotify4 is not installed. publii depends on libnss3; however:
+  Package libnss3 is not installed. publii depends on xdg-utils; however:
+  Package xdg-utils is not installed. publii depends on libappindicator3-1; however:
+  Package libappindicator3-1 is not installed.

+dpkg: error processing package publii (--install): dependency problems - leaving unconfigured
+Processing triggers for mime-support (3.64ubuntu1) ...
+Processing triggers for hicolor-icon-theme (0.17-2) ...
+Errors were encountered while processing: publii

+I'm going to have a break!
+***